ZakirG/MuNal/README.md

 * pickle
 * tkinter and ttk

 Choose highest versions for each of the packages above, especially for rpy2.
-Be sure that your R version is up to date (at least version 3) before downloading rpy2, or else many errors will occur.
+Be sure that your R version is up to date (at least version 3) before downloading rpy2.
+This application was written in Python 2.X and will not run under default Python3.x settings.